 First-time recipients must maintain an overall GPA of at least 2.0 and complete 67% of the total hours attempted at the end of the first academic year.
 Renewal students must maintain an overall grade point average of at least 2.5 and complete 24 hours at the end of each academic year.
 Transfer students must have previously received an initial award, not have been out of school for more than 12 months and demonstrate financial need.
 A transfer student's prior institution must confirm they met academic requirements and eligibility will be confirmed with the Texas Higher Education Coordinating Board (THECB).

-Students entering the program from high school and who continue to meet the program requirements can receive awards for up to 150 credit hours, until they receive a bachelor's degree or five (5) years from the start of the semester in which the student received their initial award, whichever comes first.
-Students entering the program based on an associate's degree and who continue to meet program requirements can receive awards for up to 90 credit hours, until they receive a bachelor's degree or three (3) years from the start of the semester in which the student received their initial award, whichever comes first.
+Students entering the program from high school and who continue to meet the program requirements can receive awards for up to one of the following, whichever comes first: 1) when student earns a bachelor's degree, 2) five (5) years from the start of the semester in which the student received their initial award, or 3) 150 semester credit hours have been attempted.
+Students entering the program based on an associate's degree and who continue to meet program requirements can receive awards for up to one of the following, whichever comes first: 1) 90 credit hours of TEXAS grant funds, 2) when student earns a bachelor's degree, 3) three (3) years from the start of the semester in which the student received their initial award, or 4) 150 semester credit hours have been attempted.

 Resident Assistance Grant